Which Institutions Own Shares In Livent Corporation (LTHM)?

 The top institutional shareholder in the company is Blackrock Inc. with over 24.09 million shares valued at $453.89 million.
 The investor’s holdings represent 16.43% of the LTHM Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 15.29 million shares valued at $288.1 million to account for 10.43% of the shares outstanding.
 The other top investors are FMR, LLC which holds 13.52 million shares representing 9.22% and valued at over $254.63 million, while Bank Of New York Mellon Corporation holds 4.71% of the shares totaling 6.9 million with a market value of $130.04 million.

-Livent Corporation (NYSE: LTHM) is -10.24% lower on its value in year-to-date trading and has touched a low of $4.41 and a high of $23.99 in the current 52-week trading range.
+Livent Corporation (NYSE: LTHM) is -7.32% lower on its value in year-to-date trading and has touched a low of $4.41 and a high of $23.99 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The LTHM stock was last observed hovering at around $15.75 in the last trading session, with the day’s gains setting it 1.16% off its average median price target of $19.00 for the next 12 months.
-It is also 37.37% off the consensus price target high of $27.00 offered by 15 analysts, but current levels are -69.1% lower than the price target low of $10.00 for the same period.
+The LTHM stock was last observed hovering at around $18.81 in the last trading session, with the day’s loss setting it -1.35% off its average median price target of $19.50 for the next 12 months.
+It is also 35.33% off the consensus price target high of $27.00 offered by 16 analysts, but current levels are -74.6% lower than the price target low of $10.00 for the same period.

-The stock witnessed a -12.11% loss in the last 1 month and extending the period to 3 months gives it a -7.44%, and is -3.76% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.72% over the week and 7.98% over the month.
+The stock witnessed a 2.52% loss in the last 1 month and extending the period to 3 months gives it a -7.32%, and is 2.34% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.54% over the week and 7.67% over the month.

 Livent Corporation (LTHM) Analyst Forecasts